PointPulse/.github/README.md

-# Ascenda Loyalty System
+# Point Pulse

-Welcome to the Ascenda Loyalty System, a comprehensive suite designed to empower loyalty programs with modern, scalable, and secure microservices architecture.
+Welcome to the Point Pulse, a comprehensive suite designed to empower loyalty programs with modern, scalable, and secure microservices architecture.
 This repository serves as the master repository, encapsulating all of our microservices and deployment sources to streamline the development and deployment processes.

 ## Components

-The Ascenda Loyalty System comprises several key components, each serving a distinct role within the ecosystem:
+The Point Pulse comprises several key components, each serving a distinct role within the ecosystem:

 - **`apidocs`**: Utilizes Redocly to provide comprehensive documentation for all available APIs, ensuring easy reference and integration for developers.